 Currently software has a role to human life in more modern times.
 It causes to occur software industry, both domestically and internationally.
 The process of producing software that requires a multi-step process and the theories ideas of human came over to be software high quality.

 At each stage of software production must be a professional personal in each field.
-In order to ensure software quality is exactly as laid out.
-That will be occur problem about personal in each process that have capability mismatch with each software producing process.
-To help people that have specific capabilities about software can find a project or task that matches with own capabilities.
-It must be explained detail of work before publish in each public

-Not to be misunderstanding about the project on itself.
+In order to get the software quality as expected, That will be occur problem about personal in each process that have capability mismatch with each software producing process.
+To help people that have capabilities about software can find a project or task that matches with own capabilities.
+It must be explained detail of work before publish in each public, for made it surely understand about the project that published

 To help entrepreneur solve the problem about human resource.
 Software freelancer will has role to finish each project that Plan on previously.
 Because they work on each temporary project.
 How to know that software-freelancer have skill that match with software-task or software-project or not?